 These prohibitively high price points makes the regular use of cannabinoids out of reach for many individuals.

 From the best information I’ve been able to source, cultured cannabinoids will likely drive down the price of cannabinoids by between 50‒90% in the coming years.

 If the price of cannabinoids could be reduced, I see no reason as to why more people wouldn’t choose to consume cannabinoids each day.
 I know I would.

-Just over a year ago, I crossed paths with Ben Chiarelli on LinkedIn.
+Just over a year ago, I crossed paths with Ben Chiarelli, CEO of Cellibre.

-What I appreciated most about Ben was his willingness to challenge my assumptions on certain topics.
-In light of new information, I had a significant change of perspective as to what the future of cannabis may look like, or rather the future of cannabinoids.
+What I appreciated most about Ben was his willingness to challenge my assumptions and in light of new information, I had a significant change of perspective as to what the future of cannabis may look like, or rather the future of cannabinoids.

 At the core of this conversation was the topic of cultured cannabinoids—not to be mistaken with synthetic cannabinoids such as K2 or Spice, which are known to be very inconsistent and even dangerous.

-My biggest takeaway from my conversations with Ben is that cultured cannabinoids will be organic products, exact replicas of the cannabinoids we currently consume, only without the requirement to cultivate plants to produce them.
+The biggest takeaway from my conversations with Ben is that cultured cannabinoids will be organic products, exact replicas of the cannabinoids we currently consume, only removing the requirement to cultivate plants to produce cannabinoids.